jrmckenna/for_stackoverflow/README.md

 # for_stackoverflow
-sample data and scripts for assistance on stackoverflow Files to assist with keras in R problems
+Sample data and scripts for assistance on stackoverflow.
+Files to assist with keras in R problems